Everyday Carry

 - Apple AirPods Pro (2nd Generation)

-- Apple iPhone 12 Mini in blue, caseless
+- Apple iPhone 16 Pro in Natural Titanium, caseless

 - Midori MD-Paper notebook and a couple pens.